 - Awosting Falls + Minnewaska Lake: Minnewaska State Park is just 2 hours from the city, and known for its stunning lake and waterfall.
 Reach the Awosting Falls by a 1.1mile trail, or picnic along the park’s stunning lake.
 (CAR)

-18. New York’s Annual Village Halloween Parade (FREE)
+16. New York’s Annual Village Halloween Parade

-19. New York Comic Con
+17. New York Comic Con

 The East Coast’s largest comic and pop culture event takes place every October.
 Panels by comic creators, celebrity meet and greets, and countless fans decked out in elaborate costumes all join together for this 4 day convention.
 Buy your tickets early, because this popular event always sells out!

-21. Atlantic Antic
+18. Atlantic Antic

 This beloved Brooklyn event is the oldest and biggest street festival in Brooklyn.
 From Fourth Ave to the waterfront, Atlantic Avenue is filled with music, entertainment, diverse food and local crafts.
 Try cuisine from some of the avenue’s many restaurants, and shop from local artisans at this lively street festival.

-23. Brooklyn Book Festival
+19. Brooklyn Book Festival

 Authors of all sizes and avid readers are brought together at NYC’s biggest free literary festival.
 Taking place every fall in Downtown Brooklyn, the festival lasts one week.
-Discover up and coming authors, take part in discussions, and connect with the literary community at this wonderful event!
+Discover up-and-coming authors, take part in discussions, and connect with the literary community at this wonderful event!

-24. Queens County Farm (for kids)
+20. Queens County Farm (FOR KIDS)

 The Queens County Farm Museum is NYC’s largest remaining stretch of undisturbed farmland, and one of the most unique free museums in NYC.
 The grounds are open to the public and they host fun events throughout the year, including special dinners and farmhouse tours.

-In the fall, fun events are scheduled like:
+In the fall, fun events are scheduled, like:

 - Amazing Maize Maze: the only corn maze in NYC, and pumpkin picking every October!
 If you’re in NYC in November, check out the Harvest Dance Celebration, which celebrates Native American culture through music and dance.